-A good AHT for a call center can only be determined by comparing yours to the AHT of other similar-in-size call centers within your industry.
+A good average handle time for a call center can only be determined by comparing yours to the AHT of other similar-in-size call centers within your industry.
 Factors like NPS and overall CSAT levels should also be taken into consideration.

 That said, the industry standard is 6 minutes and 6 seconds.

-Effective ways to manage and reduce your contact center’s average handling time include:
+Effective ways to manage and reduce your call center’s average handle time include: